DespairC/SimpleDB/course-info-2021/lab4.md

 *  Implement <tt>unsafeReleasePage()</tt>.
 This method is primarily used for testing, and at the end of transactions.
-*  Implement <tt>holdsLock()</tt> so that logic in Exercise 2 can determine whether a page is already locked by a transaction.
+*  Implement <tt>holdsLock()</tt> so that logic in Exercise 2 can determine(决定) whether a page is already locked by a transaction.

-You may find it helpful to define a <tt>LockManager</tt> class that is responsible for maintaining state about transactions and locks, but the design decision is up to you.
+You may find it helpful to define a <tt>LockManager</tt> class that is responsible for maintaining(维持) state about transactions and locks, but the design decision is up to you.

 You may need to implement the next exercise before your code passes